Sarkae/Sarkae/README.md

 - 👋 Hi, I’m @Sarkae
-- 👀 I’m interested in software testing
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning software testing
+- 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on software testing
+- 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me on https://www.linkedin.com/in/afolabi-kayode-joseph-5a7b2118b

 <!---